 Underpressure:

-- less than 14.2 kPa - the beginning of the movement
+- less than 14.2 kPa - start of movement

 Checking the vacuum control valve